 How to Stick to a Workout Routine

-It’s awesome if you get a chance to work out today.
+It’s great if you got a chance to work out today.

-It would be even better if you worked out again, say, tomorrow, or the next day.
+It would be even better if you worked out again tomorrow or the next day.

-It would be the best if you started a fitness regimen and stuck to it.
+It would be best if you started a fitness regimen and stuck to it.
+(This is our goal!)

 Try one of these balancing poses before bed to help your body wind down.

-But maybe you’re looking for a distraction?
-If you are having a particularly unmotivated day, you can do these in front of the TV.
-Just make sure you don't get so distracted you lose proper form.
+Maybe you’re looking for a distraction?
+If you are having a particularly unmotivated day, you can do these exercises in front of the TV while watching your favorite show.

 Listen to your body, and do what feels good.

 If that's running, run.
 If it's a kickboxing class, kick it!
-Maybe you need a restorative day, so do some yoga or use a foam roller.
-It doesn’t matter if it’s Zumba on the Wii, strength training, or spinning...whatever you can keep up in your busy schedule and enjoy doing is exactly what's right for you.
+Maybe you need a restorative day, so do some yoga (try a PCOS Yoga pose here) or use a foam roller.
+It doesn’t matter if it’s Zumba at home, hopping on your exercise bike, strength training, or a spinning class...whatever you can keep up in your busy schedule and enjoy doing is exactly what's right for you.

-If you're just beginning your workout journey, congratulations!
-Just starting is the perfect place to begin.
-Experiment, have fun, and decide what you like and what new physical activities you can incorporate into your life (and enjoy doing).
+If you're just beginning your exercise journey, congratulations!
+Even if you feel like you're unsure of what to do, just start.
+Wanting to move is the perfect place to begin.
+Experiment, have fun, find out what you like and what new physical activities you can incorporate into your life (and enjoy doing).

 About Monica Moore